maurergroup/md_tian2/README.md

 https://software.intel.com/content/www/us/en/develop/articles/intel-mkl-link-line-advisor.html

-Although it is possible to use GNU compiler, we strongly encourage to use the intel compiler due to performance reasons!
+Although it is possible to use GNU compiler, we strongly recommend to use the intel compiler due to performance reasons!

+Example calculation:
+To check for the technical and numerical stability of the program, one can run the simulation in the example/md/ folder and compare the results one gets with the output archive.
+For this purpose, a NN PES was fitted to a reduced data set.
+The corresponding input and output can be found in the example/fit/ folder.

 Change the settings in the makefile to your need.
 Options: